A hurricane, typhoon, and cyclone are all the same type of tropical storm, but their names vary by region:

 Forecasting hurricanes, typhoons, and cyclones is complex, and predicting their exact location, movement, and intensity can be difficult.
 At PredictWind, we recommend always reviewing all weather models to get the most accurate picture.

-The GFS model tends to overestimate wind speeds, which can be misleading.
+The GFS model (The National Oceanic and Atmospheric Administration (NOAA) Global Forecast System model) may overestimate wind speeds, which can be misleading.

-The ECMWF model is recognized as the most accurate, with the highest rating from the National Weather Center for hurricane prediction.
+The ECMWF model (The European Center for Medium-range Weather Forecasting global forecast model) is recognized as the most accurate, with the highest rating from the National Weather Center for hurricane prediction.

 Our PredictWind models, PWG and PWE, do not qualify for a rating as you need to be a National Weather Center.
-They are optimized for coastal conditions and do not provide the gust forecasts required for storm systems like hurricanes.
-These models show average wind speeds, but if wind speeds reach 45 knots or above, conditions are considered extreme, with gusts likely to be much higher.
+They are optimized for local and coastal conditions

 Using Multiple Weather Models

-The multi-model approach is essential for forecasting complex weather events like tropical storms.
-PredictWind offers six weather models:
+The multi-model approach is essential for forecasting complex weather events:

-Global models: ECMWF, GFS, UKMO, SPIRE (best suited for large-scale weather events such as hurricanes).
+Global models: ECMWF, GFS, UKMO, ICON, AIFS (best suited for large-scale weather events such as Hurricanes, Typhoons and Cyclones).

 PredictWind models: PWG and PWE (high-resolution models optimized for local conditions and coastal forecasts).

-We recommend monitoring GMDSS text and AI graphical forecasts for tropical storms, which can be accessed in PredictWind Maps and the Offshore App.
-GMDSS forecasts are particularly useful for predicting hurricanes, typhoons, and cyclones:
+We recommend monitoring GMDSS text and AI graphical forecasts for Hurricanes, Typhoons and Cyclones, which can be accessed in PredictWind Maps using the PredictWind App, Forecast Website and can be downloaded into the Offshore App.

 GMDSS text forecasts: Free to download in the Offshore App.